 The curriculum is now available online here.
 It became the required curriculum in August 2021.
 Any trainee in their last year of training at that point may still obtain their Certificate of Completion of Training (CCT) using the 2010 curriculum until 2022.
 The GMC have recently issued new guidance suggesting that some trainees may be able to gain a CCT on the 2010 curriculum for two years. (here).
 If you wish to do this, you should discuss it with your educational supervisor immediately, set out the reasons and then approach the training programme director.

-There are three MindMaps that summarise the training.
-The first shows the 14 Capabilities in Practice (high-level training outcomes) given in the curriculum, that trainees will acquire. (here) The second shows the 39 competencies that are outlined in the syllabus. (here) The third, which is derived from the curriculum, summarises the programme of training. (here)
+Three MindMaps summarise the training.
+The first shows the 14 Capabilities in Practice (high-level training outcomes) given in the curriculum that trainees will acquire. (here) The second shows the 39 competencies that are outlined in the syllabus. (here) The third, which is derived from the curriculum, summarises the programme of training. (here)

-The Rough Guide to the curriculum is on the JRCPTB website here; it can also be seen here.
+The Rough Guide to the curriculum is on the JRCPTB website here.
 The main purpose of the Rough Guide is to help trainers and trainees implement the curriculum.
 It clarifies, where necessary, what the curriculum means.
 It suggests ways that the goals can be achieved.
-It is supposed to answer questions but was written in the absence of any questions as the curriculum had not been activated.
+It is supposed to answer questions but the first version was written without any questions as the curriculum had not been activated.
 If you as a reader, trainee, or trainer have a question about the curriculum that the Rough Guide does not help with, please email the chair of the Rehabilitation Medicine Specialist Advisory Committee at the JRCPTB.

-The syllabus is also on the JRCPTB site here, and it can also be seen here.
-The main purpose of the syllabus is to illustrate the areas of clinical expertise that are likely to be needed, in order to achieve the capabilities, especially the eight specialist Capabilities in Practice.
+The syllabus is also on the JRCPTB site here.
+The main purpose of the syllabus is to illustrate the areas of clinical expertise that are likely to be needed to achieve the capabilities, especially the eight specialist Capabilities in Practice.
 For each area, it outlines the expected observable behaviours, knowledge, and skills that a trainee will need to acquire.
 There is also a system for grading expertise.

-The training programmes will also need adjustment.
-Training programme directors are already working on this and early experience suggests it should be achievable without undue difficulty.
-Over time, as the nature of the work evolves, and as needs become more apparent, there will no doubt be changes in training programmes – but that happens anyway.
+The training programmes also needed adjustment and this has been achieved.
+Over time, as the nature of the work evolves and as needs become more apparent, there will no doubt be changes in training programmes – but that happens anyway.